sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/filter/variants-states.md

 ---

 ## States
-The module has the following states:{.lead}
+The module has the following states: {.lead}
 * Filtered
 * Not Filtered